varsh-ece/AM-USING-PYTHON/AM USING PYTHON.md

 PROCEDURE

-Install/Import Libraries: Ensure the necessary libraries, NumPy (np) for numerical calculation and Matplotlib (plt) for plotting, are imported.
+1.Install/Import Libraries: Ensure the necessary libraries, NumPy (np) for numerical calculation and Matplotlib (plt) for plotting, are imported.
 This is done by the first two lines of the code.

-Define Parameters: Define the amplitudes (Am, Ac) and frequencies (Fm, Fc, Fs) for the message and carrier signals.
+2.Define Parameters: Define the amplitudes (Am, Ac) and frequencies (Fm, Fc, Fs) for the message and carrier signals.
 These constants determine the characteristics of the generated signals.

-Create Time Base: Generate a time vector (t) using np.arange().
+3.Create Time Base: Generate a time vector (t) using np.arange().
 This array represents the discrete time points over which the signals will be sampled and calculated.

-Generate Signals: Use the defined parameters and the time base (t) to calculate the three required signal arrays: the message signal (m), the carrier signal (c), and the final AM signal (s).
+4.Generate Signals: Use the defined parameters and the time base (t) to calculate the three required signal arrays: the message signal (m), the carrier signal (c), and the final AM signal (s).

-Plot and Visualize: Use the plt.subplot() function to create a figure with three separate axes and plot the three generated signals (m, c, and s) in their respective positions for visual comparison.
+5.Plot and Visualize: Use the plt.subplot() function to create a figure with three separate axes and plot the three generated signals (m, c, and s) in their respective positions for visual comparison.
 Finally, use plt.show() to display the generated graph.

-Would you like to modify any of the parameters (like frequency or amplitude) to see how the AM

 ## Program: